tpierrain/hexagonalThis/README.md

 1. Write another acceptance test to test-drive the usage of __a real left-side (ClI) adapter__ in the process.
 Introduce here an "hexagon" wrapper onto the business logic (to explicit the architectural pattern for the years to come ;-)
 1. Write a ClI CONSOLE application (embedding the right-side mock) to __get end-users feedbacks about the way we will soon ask questions to the system__
 1. Test drive __a real right-side adapter__ (eg. An external service provider or a file adapter)
-1. Test drive __a JSON (left side) Adapter through an acceptance test
+1. Test drive __a JSON (left side) Adapter__ through an acceptance test
-1. Plug the whole set into a Web API and deliver it _to gather end-users feedbacks__
+1. Plug the whole set into a Web API and deliver it __to gather end-users feedbacks__
-1. Add other ports and adapters (e.g.: monitoring probe, a database repository, other service providers)
+1. Add other ports and adapters depending on what wants the audience (e.g.: monitoring probe, a database repository, other service providers)